 Bethel Seminary partners with various churches and parachurch organizations to make seminary education more affordable.
-These partnerships allow prospective students to earn credit toward a Bethel Seminary certificate or degree based on previous training they have received at these partnership organizations.
-For more information regarding Bethel's partnership organizations, please see the Academic Partnerships (https://www.bethel.edu/seminary/admissions/academic-partnerships) webpage.
+These partnerships allow prospective students to earn credit toward a Bethel Seminary certificate or degree based on training they receive at these partnership organizations.
+For more information regarding Bethel's partnership organizations, please see the Academic Partnerships webpage.